IRFM/IMASViz/doc/source/howto/plugin_QTdesigner.rst

    :linenos:

 The second "bundle" of functions deals with executing the plotting procedures to populate the **matplotlib canvas**.
-At this point in the manual the **PlotCanvas** class is not yet defined.
+At this point in this tutorial, the **PlotCanvas** class is not yet defined.
 This will be done in the next section.
 The functions are: